Kystpilegrimsleia

 Egersund - Bergen - TrondheimKystpilegrimsleia means the Coastal Pilgrimage Route.
 It is a beautiful and spectacular journey along the coast of Norway.
 The journey starts in Egersund city in the south, and goes along the west coast to the national sanctuary of Nidaros Cathedral in Trondheim city in the north.

-The core of Kystpilegrimsleia are 25 so-called key places, which are places of particular cultural and historic value.
-They are spread throughout the route, see list below or check out the digital map.
+The core of Kystpilegrimsleia are 25 so-called key places, or key locations, which are places of particular cultural and historic value.
+They are spread throughout the route, see the list below or check out the digital map.

-Most travelers combine travelling along Kystpilegrimsleia using boat, bus and hiking.
+Most visitors combine travelling along Kystpilegrimsleia using boat, bus and hiking.
 You can also use a bicycle or kayak for parts of the route.

 Kystpilegrimsleia is accessible and open year-round.
 People live, travel, and work along the entire stretch.
 However, be aware that some services and activities may be closed during the fall, winter, and spring.
 Contact the regional centers for more information (details further down the page).